btrplace/sandbox/README.md

 Release notes
 -------------------------------

+### 20 sep.
+2013 - 2.0.0 ###
+- complete rewrite of the UI by Tom Guillermin
+- the sandbox is finally running btrplace
+- bug fixes

 ### 21 nov.
 2012 - 1.2.1 ###
 - bug fixes
 - the configuration can now be created manually